refinedev/refine/documentation/docs/api-reference/core/hooks/auth/useRegister.md

 ## Logged In after successful registration

-If you want to log in the user after successful registration, you can use `useLogin` hook after `useRegister` hook `onSuccess` callback.
+If you want to log in to the user after successful registration, you can use `useLogin` hook after `useRegister` hook `onSuccess` callback.

 ```tsx title="pages/customRegisterPage"
 import { useRegister, useLogin } from "@pankod/refine-core";